crossbeam-rs/rfcs/text/2018-02-20-crossbeam-atomic.md

 Perhaps we could cram these atomic primitives into `crossbeam-utils`, but there will be plenty of them so it makes sense to dedicate a new crate.

+Also, there are possible complications with adding atomics to `crossbeam-utils`:
+`crossbeam-epoch` depends on `crossbeam-utils`, so if we were to add `EpochCell` to `crossbeam-utils`, it would create a cyclic dependency on `crossbeam-epoch`.

 # Unresolved questions

 The main question is: which atomic primitives do we need and how exactly